What is a request?

 Every time your app stores or retrieves some data, that’s a request.
-We start you out with 30 requests every second (that’s 1,800 a minute), which will cover a pretty large amount of traffic.
+Hosted Parse apps start out with 30 requests every second (that’s 1,800 a minute), which will cover a pretty large amount of traffic.
+Note that for apps that use Parse Server, there is no explicit request limiter in place.

 Need to scale?
 No problem — you can change your plan at any time, up to a maximum of 600 requests/second.
 We only bill you by the hour.